jwu114/jwu114/README.md

 # Hi, I’m Jiarui Wu
 - 👋 You can call me Jerry.
 I'm enjoying the gap semester before my master's studies.
 - 🐱 I'm a cat lover, and my hobbies include fitness, reading books, watching videos, and listening to pop music.
-- 🔍 My interests in CS are artificial intelligence and software development.
+- 🔍 I'm interested in artificial intelligence and software development.
 My research experience focused on MLLM and generative AI.
 - 🌱 I hope to contribute to some open-source projects and also develop more of my own projects here.

 ## My Tech Stack: